tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 certificate satisfies the following criteria:

 * It has the DelegationUsage extension.
-* It has the digitalSignature key usage enabled (see the Keyusage type in
+* It has the digitalSignature KeyUsage (see the KeyUsage extension defined in
   {{RFC5280}}).